Alqio/tsemiibot/README.md

 This is a very basic bot that responds to simple messages.

-Note that you need to have your Bot token set as TOKEN environment variable.
+Note that you need to have your Bot token set in a .env file.

 Installation:
 ```